induktio/thinker/Technical.md

     00280A1E ..
 00280A32
     002EF4FC ..
 002EF516

-After acquiring the diff listing, it possible to use `idapatch.py` to convert it into PatchByte script commands that can used by IDA.
+After acquiring the diff listing, it is possible to use `idapatch.py` to convert it into PatchByte script commands that can used by IDA.
 When the unmodified GOG binary is loaded in IDA, entering all the PatchByte commands will transform it into `terranx_mod.exe`.

 At game startup, Windows will attempt to load thinker.dll from the same folder before the game starts.
 Note that Windows will terminate the process if any of the dll dependencies from the import table are not available.
 When thinker.dll is loading, it will attempt to patch the game binary image residing in the same address space before the actual game can start.
 This way it is not required to write any of the actual patches to the exe file, instead they can be applied dynamically at runtime.
 Thinker also performs some sanity checks during patching, and it is designed to terminate the game process with an error message if any of the checks fail.